se-edu/addressbook-level1/README.md

 Prerequisite: `[LO-IdeSetup]`

-Learn Eclipse debugging features from [these slides](https://se-edu.github.io/addressbook-level1/doc/Debugging with Eclipse.pptx) or other online resources.<br>
 Demonstrate your debugging skills using the AddressBook code.

 Here are some things you can do in your demonstration: